 Moving to Baltimore was definitely a reality check.
 Here are all the misconceptions I had about my big move.

-1. I thought finding an apartment would be easy, but it was arguably the hardest part of moving.
+1. I thought finding an apartment would be easy, but it was arguably the hardest part of moving to a new city.

 For some reason I thought I would move to Baltimore and easily find a place to live.
 That was not the case.
 In Boston, I learned that apartment hunting was hard, but in Baltimore it was significantly harder because I had no idea what neighborhood I would prefer.
 I also had barely anyone to ask for help because I didn’t know many people there.
 I had to make the hard decision myself.